Ong Tiang Swee: Career

 In 1882, he joined his father's firm, Ong Ewe Hai & Company, which became the leading trading firm in Kuching.
 Among other trading activities, the firm held the opium and arrack revenues for many years.
 It also processed and exported sago using its own factories and fleet of schooners.

 Five years later, he became the director of the Sarawak and Singapore Steamship Company, which played a major role in their economic development of the state, as well as providing the main link with the outside world through Singapore.
 In the same year, he began his public service contributions when he became a member of the Chamber of Commerce.
-His advice and experience we always at the disposal of the government.
+His advice and experience were always at the disposal of the government.

 In 1914, Rajah Sir Charles Johnson Brooke set up the Sarawak Farms Syndicate, a joint venture between the government and the Chinese businessmen, to run the lucrative gambling and opium monopolies and the arak distilleries.
 Ong was made chairman of the syndicate with his son-in-law, Wee, made manager.
 The syndicate later closed down due to the Geneva Convention 1924.

-In 1919, he was made Chairman of the steamship company.
+In 1919, he was made Chairman of the Sarawak Steamship Company.
 Apart from these posts, Ong participated actively on educational matters, as he realised what education could do to accelerate the progress and development of the state.

-One of the most distinctive features of Sarawakian life under the rule of both Charles and Vyner Boorke was horse racing.
+One of the most distinctive features of Sarawakian life under the rule of both Charles and Vyner Brooke was horse racing.
 Ong was involved in the formation of the Sarawak Turf Club in 1924, becoming an honorary member.
 He was also judge, steward and committee member of the Club, from 1908 to 1928.
 Through his activities in horse racing, Ong has helped to bring the various ethnic groups in Sarawak at the time together.

 Ong also set up the Sarawak Chinese Banking Corporation, the first Chinese bank in Sarawak, together with Chan.
 The bank was later dissolved due to the Great Depression.